-If your spouse does contest / defend the divorce petition it is usually following negotiations.
+If your spouse does contest or defend the divorce petition, it is usually following negotiations.

-In the event you and your spouse cannot reach an agreement, then you may both need to attend court for the purposes of giving evidences.
-Following evidence and legal argument, the Judge will decide if the divorce can proceed.
+In the event you and your spouse cannot reach an agreement, then you may both need to attend court to give evidence.
+Then following the giving of evidence and the legal argument, the Judge will decide if the divorce can proceed.

-In China, even you were married yesterday, you are entitled to apply for divorce today without attending to the court, provided both parties agree to the divorce and there are no children involved.
+Even if you were married yesterday, you are entitled to apply for divorce today without attending to the court, provided both parties agree to the divorce, and there are no children involved.

 The tricky part of divorcing in China comes where the divorce is against the will of either spouse.
-The Chinses court will have a short hearing and encourage self-negotiation which requires the attendance the court.
+The Chinses court will have a short hearing and encourage self-negotiation, which requires attendance to the court.
 Only when the negotiation fails, the divorce may be granted with or without your presence in the court.

-When there is assets or child custody involved, you must attend the court for hearing if you don’t want to be disadvantaged.
-China is not the signatory country of Hague Convention on the Civil Aspects of International Child Abduction, you have no protection from kidnapping child by one party.
-The court is not particularly friendly with a foreigner when it comes to the split assets.
+When there are assets or child custody involved, you must attend the court for a hearing if you don’t want to be disadvantaged.
+China is not the signatory country of the Hague Convention on the Civil Aspects of International Child Abduction.
+You have no protection from kidnapping the child by one party.
+The court is not particularly friendly with a foreigner when it comes to the split matrimonial assets.

 Every country has their specific family law and procedures when it comes to divorce.
 We advise on the full range of family law issues, for expats/immigrants who are married or separated, for same-sex couples, for those are considering marriage and wanting to protect their wealth, and forthose with children.

-When there is a dispute between the two parties with different nationality, it will become very difficult.
+When there is a dispute between parties with different nationalities, it will become a challenge.

-Ideally, you and your spouse try to reach a financial /child settlement outside of court.
-If it is not possible you may have to issue a court application for financial remedy proceedings.
-The child support issues are dealt with differently in each country，some country by child support agency, some country by a court, nevertheless, a divorce with cross-border issues will make the process more complicated.
+Ideally, you and your spouse can try to reach a financial /child settlement outside of court.
+If it is not possible, you may have to issue a court application for financial remedy proceedings.
+The child support issues are dealt with differently in each country.
+One country might deal with it through child support, and the other country might deal with it through the Court.
+Nevertheless, a divorce with cross-border issues will make the process more complicated.

 The general principles for a court to settle financial disputes in Australia are based on:

-- Working out your assets and liabilities, including real estate, motor vehicles, household items, cash, investments and other assets; and any debts you owe, including mortgages, car loans, personal loans, credit card debt and other debts.
+- Working out your assets and liabilities, including real estate, motor vehicles, household items, cash, investments and other assets.
+Also included are any debts you owe, including mortgages, car loans, personal loans, credit card debt and other debts.

-- Looking at the contributions made by both parties during the marriage or relationship including wages and salaries, gifts and inheritance, and contributions to the welfare of the family, such as in the role of parent and homemaker.
+- Looking at the contributions made by both parties during the marriage or relationship including wages and salaries, gifts and inheritance, and assistances to the welfare of the family, such as in the role of parent and the homemaker.

-- The future needs of the parties consdering things such as age, health, care of children, income and financial resources of the parties
+- The future needs of the parties taking into account such things as age, health, care of children, income and financial resources of the parties

-At the Final Hearing in court, The Judge concentrates on the available assets and income, the needs of both parties and any children and how the assets and income can be used fairly to meet those needs.
+- At the final hearing in court, the judge concentrates on the available assets and income, the needs of both parties and any children and how the assets and income can be used equally to meet those needs.

-For example, correctly drafted prenuptial agreements or marital agreements will be followed by the court of China.
-Where the parties do not have a prenuptial or marital agreement, the Chinese court will generally respect a mutual agreement in relation to family assets and maintenance that has been reached between the parties.
-If an agreement cannot be reached, the Chinese courts will impose orders to divide assets, provide maintenance for any children, and set out arrangements for the children’s care.
+correctly drafted prenuptial agreements or marital agreements will be followed by the Court of China.
+Where the parties do not have a premarital or marital agreement, the Chinese court will generally respect a mutual agreement concerning family assets and maintenance that has been reached between the parties.
+If an agreement cannot be reached, the Chinese courts will impose orders to divide assets, provide support for any children, and set out arrangements for the children’s care.

-In Australia, the child support issues are most likely dealt with by child support agency (Department of human services) or by court if the child is over 18 years old.
+In Australia, the child support issues are most likely dealt with by a child support agency (Department of Human Services) or by the court if the child is over 18 years old.

 The primary considerations when deciding on parenting arrangements in Australia include: